 • We believe in the crucial importance of daily time outdoors for all children.
 While our teachers follow strict guidelines about when it is safe to go outside and for how long, if at all possible, we will still go outside for P.E. (and recess) for at least a few minutes, even when it is hot (or cold).
 Please make sure your children dress appropriate for the weather.
 When it is hotter, students should wear skirts or shorts and short-sleeve shirts to help them stay cool.
 In colder weather, students should have coats and jackets with them every day.

-For questions about P.E. instruction in the Lower School, please reach out to Thomas Beyer, Assistant Headmaster, or one of our P.E. coaches, Adair Homann (K-2nd) and Luke Malone (3rd-5th).
+For questions about P.E. instruction in the Lower School, please reach out to Charles Brogan, Headmaster, or one of our P.E. coaches, Adair Homann (K-2nd) and Luke Malone (3rd-5th).